The 2026 NC Idea Challenge

 How fast do you respond?

-Host a 45-minute session
+Host a session

 One class period, one club meeting, or one library afternoon is enough to get a roomful of students from “I don’t have an idea” to a recorded video submission.
 Here’s the run-of-show.